mixxxdj/manual/source/chapters/introduction.rst

 * A 2GHz or faster CPU
 * At least 1GB of RAM
 * A soundcard with 2 stereo audio outputs
+.. hint:: The EQs can be disabled to save CPU usage.
+Using this feature, Mixxx
+         can be used with an external mixer and a less powerful computer such as a netbook.

 About the Mixxx Project
 =======================